 You’re a teacher who is not only committed to being a different kind of teacher.
 At some point you may have told your learners that you will be different from many of their past teachers.
-Imagine saying to them, “My job here is to help you grow intellectually.
+Imagine saying to them, “My job here is to help you in cultivating independent thinking.
 I know you’re used to memorizing information so you can get good grades on tests, but I want you to do more than that.
-I want you to cultivate independent thinking abilities through what you read, but more importantly, how you read.”
+I want you to begin cultivating independent thinking abilities through what you read, but more importantly, how you read.”

 As a teacher, you will be able to assess to an extent whether students are cultivating independent thinking skills by observing specific changes.
 Independent thinkers are often:

 - more willing to express complex ideas in discussions and in writing

 - more willing to challenge conventional thinking via reasoned and sophisticated arguments

 - more willing to tackle difficult academic projects

 Here’s the truth, though: the learners themselves should know whether they are succeeding in cultivating independent thinking abilities before you do.
 The question is, will they?

 They might not if you don’t give them guidance.Have them periodically ask themselves these 10 questions, especially while reading.
 Fortunately, they can assess their own skills periodically in this manner.
 Hopefully they will continue this exercise long after you’ve been their teacher.